 1. In 1777, George Washington reverses previous policy and allows the recruitment of black soldiers in the Revolutionary War, only after deposed British governor of Virginia issued The Dunmore Proclamation promising freedom to any slave who signed up on the Royal side.

-2. In 1862, 148 Years ago Today, Residents of Rochester, N.Y., joined Frederick Douglass in a vigil in anticipation of the Emancipation Proclamation, which went into effect at midnight.
+2. In 1862, Residents of Rochester, N.Y., joined Frederick Douglass in a vigil in anticipation of the Emancipation Proclamation, which went into effect at midnight.
 What did they eat the next day?
-Greens, Blackeyed peas w/hamhocks, yes that’s where it all began.
+Greens, Blackeyed peas w/hamhocks and cornbread.
+Yes that’s where it all began.